ispyhumanfly/girlmerry-cli/README.md

 # girlmerry-cli
-A command-line driven product product aggregator for www.girlmerry.com.
+A command-line driven product aggregator for the www.girlmerry.com online fashion clothing wholesale store.

 # Synopsis
 Put simply, the girlmerry-cli is a non-blocking and multi-threaded product aggregator.
 It renders real-time and easy to understand result lists to your console.